WomenWhoCode/horror-movie-app/readme.md

 #Development Stages
 0: Design/mockups
-1: Build app infrastructure - unstyled UI (user sets filters), emberjs - nodejs - mysql
-2: Style app
+1: mysql installation, db design based on alisen's spreadsheet
+2: pull TMDB data (depending on API, we may not have to use OpenRefine)
+32: UX design / wireframe
+4: nodejs
+5: psd - emberjs
-3: Add wiki elements - user accounts, allow users to add db entries (depends on stage 1 decisions), add tags (independent of flagging)
+6: Extra Credit: Add wiki elements - user accounts, allow users to add db entries (depends on stage 1 decisions), add tags (independent of flagging)

 #Attribute possibilities
 - level of gore